All Posts

 UK’s competition watchdog to examine EDF buying GE’s nuclear turbine unit

-(Reuters) – UK’s anti-trust regulator said on Monday it was looking into..
+(Reuters) – UK’s anti-trust regulator said on Monday it was looking into whether FDF’s proposed acquisition of Gener..

 In inflation-hit Germany, massive strike over pay to cripple transport